 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of legislation at the date of publication.09 February 2021 Back to results
+They are based on our understanding of legislation at the date of publication.08 December 2021 Back to results

 For many employees, losing their job may cause uncertainty and financial hardship but for others it may bring an opportunity to use some or all of any redundancy payment received as an investment opportunity.
 These FAQs look specifically at using a redundancy payment to make an employer or personal contribution to help increase pension savings.

 When does someone have a right to redundancy pay?(Expand content) (Minimise content) (Content loading)

 An employee who has worked for their employer continuously for two years or more who is dismissed for reasons of redundancy, is normally entitled to statutory redundancy pay, which is the minimum they are entitled to by law.
 The amount depends on the employee’s length of employment, age and weekly pay.
 Details of the rates of pay can be found on the gov.uk website and there’s also a calculator available to work out statutory redundancy pay too.
 If an employer becomes insolvent, and an employee is made redundant as a result of this, it’s possible for the employee to receive statutory redundancy pay from the government via the Redundancy Payments Service.

 In practice, many employees, including public sector workers, have a right to contractual redundancy pay that gives them better rights than the statutory minimum.
 This would entitle them to extra redundancy pay on top of the statutory minimum.